isoaxe/ravenous/README.md

 Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits to the source code.
 You will also see any lint errors in the console.

+### `npm serve`

+Builds the app via `npm run build` and then opens a Firebase hosting instance via `firebase emulators:start` making it available on port `5000`.
+This is similar to `npm start`, except for a production build rather than development.
+Unlike the `start` command, any changes made after running `serve` will not be incorporated.
+The emulator will have to be terminated and restarted to see changes.
+Used to test that everything is working as expected prior to deployment.

 ![Ravenous Screenshot](./Ravenous%20Screenshot.png?raw=true)